Skip to Main Content

 You answer these three questions every time you use a source, whether you know it or not.
-As you choose sources for everything from 1st-year courses to major-specific research courses to real life, notice how you answer these questions to ensure your sources are really meeting your needs.

-What is it: What is the source type and author credibility?
+- What is it: What is the source type and author credibility?

-Why do I care: Does the source type and author credibility meet your needs?
+- Why do I care: Does the source type and author credibility meet your needs?

-What does it really say: Perceive how the word choices influence the knowledge.
+- What does it really say: Perceive how the word choices influence the knowledge.

 free, online collaborative encyclopedia intended to document all of the 1.9 million living species known to science.
 It is compiled from existing databases and from contributions by experts and non-experts throughout the world.